Reno Omokri savagely replies lady who asked if he could be her sugar daddy

-Reno Omokri Shares Rare Photo With Wife As He Savagely Replies Lady Who Asked if He Could Be Her Sugar Daddy
+How Will I Leave iPhone 13 and Follow iPhone 3?
+Reno Omokri To Lady Who Asked if He Could Be Her Sugar Daddy

 - Lawyer and author Reno Omokri has got Nigerians talking on social media after a post about him was spotted online